rackerlabs/design-system/_component_design/actions-menu.md

 Consider the following best practices when you construct an actions menu.

-- Items in the actions menu must initiate an action.
-Do not use an actions menu for navigation.
+- Items in the actions menu must only initiate processes for changing settings or system objects.
+Do not use items in the actions menu for navigating to a different location.
 - If an action name is longer than the length of the button, extend the menu beyond the right side of the button.
-- If an action label is too long, truncate the text and display the entire name when the users hover over the label.
+- Avoid lengthy action labels.
+Keep them to three short words or less.

 Consider the following best practices when you construct an actions menu that contains many items.

 - Group related items into headers.
 Headers provide clarity and help users locate menu items of interest.
 - Use a header when the actions menu includes more than three actions.
-Do **not** use a header when the actions menu includes three or fewer actions.
 - Use multiple headers on an actions menu with more than seven items.

 {% endcolumn %}